seanthayer/PlaceKeeper/README.md

 * [ ] Implement filtering of places (by name) in 'saved-places-list-element' using 'search-bar-input'
 * [ ] Implement selecting list item and panning to pin on map
 * [ ] Implement CLIENT SIDE deletion of a list item.
 This should not delete on server side unless a user saves the map.
 (Don't worry about deletion of pin on map yet either, just a list item from the DOM.)
+* [ ] Implement reading of current pins from 'saved-places-list-element' using 'saved-place-entry' and the associated datasets (name, data-lat, data-lng)

 <ins>Completed</ins>↴
 * [x] Implement Modal hiding/unhiding